 Want to join the numerous families and businesses on the donor wall?
 Donations start at $500.

 Want to find out more?
-Contact Rita Chappell-Arsenault at 519-728-2700 or email via email@example.com.
+Contact Rita Chappell-Arsenault at 519-728-1975

 The Atlas Tube Facility has been built to LEED silver standards.
 LEED stands for Leadership in Energy & Environment Design.
 It is a certification awarded by the Canada Green Building Council recognizing achievement in sustainable design.
 Our LEED building uses less energy, emits fewer green house gases, preserves natural resources, reduces waste and increases the well being of employees and visitors.

 Local Harvest - Whenever possible, construction materials such as steel and drywall were sourced from suppliers within 800 km of Lakeshore.
-This resulted in at least 30% of building materials coming from local sources, travelling a shorter distance to get here.
+This resulted in at least 30% of building materials coming from local sources, traveling a shorter distance to get here.

 Lights and Views - The Atlas Tube Centre has been designed to maximize daylight and views to the outdoors.
-It seems simple enough, but this design strategy has a big impace on the amount of energy we use for lighting, and comfort levels for our visitors.
+It seems simple enough, but this design strategy has a big impact on the amount of energy we use for lighting, and comfort levels for our visitors.